MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-change-label.md

 4. To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**.

+5. If you changed the label name or description and you have configured these for additional languages, you must export your Azure Information Protection policy again, provide new translations, and import the changes.
+For more information, see [How to configure labels for different languages](configure-policy-languages.md).

 > [!TIP]
 >If you want to return one of the default labels to the default values, use the information in [The default Information Protection policy](configure-policy-default.md).